The Facts About Oppositional Defiant Disorder (ODD) and ADHD

-Roughly 40 percent of children with ADHD also have oppositional defiant disorder (ODD) or a related defiance or conduct disorder.
+Roughly 40 percent of children with attention deficit disorder (ADHD or ADD) also have oppositional defiant disorder (ODD) or a related defiance or conduct disorder.
 Could your child’s defiance, anger, and disobedience be symptoms of ODD?
 Find out everything you need to know and the ADD-ODD link.

-A pattern of negativistic, hostile, and defiant behavior lasting at least 6 months, during which four (or more) of the following are present:
+A pattern of negativistic, hostile, and defiant behavior lasting at least 6 months, during which four (or more) of the following ODD symptoms are present:

 - often loses temper